After the Holocaust (game)

 After the Holocaust, subtitled "The Nuclear Devastation of America: Recovery and Reunification", is a near-future board wargame published by Simulations Publications, Inc. (SPI) in 1976 that simulates the economic recovery of the United States following a nuclear war.
 The game was the third and last in SPI's "Power Politics" series.

 Description

 After the Holocaust is a 3–4 player game in which each player controls about a quarter of the United States.
-The game is set in the year 2001, 20 years after the nuclear holocaust of World War III has devastated the United States.
+The game is set in the year 2001, 20 years after the United States was devastated by the nuclear holocaust of World War III.
 The country has split into four regions: Northeast, Midwest, Southwest and Far West.
 Each player attempts to raise their region from subsistence farming to a more advanced social and technological society through trade, diplomacy and possibly combat.